Blog Profiles: Hispanic Heritage Blogs, Part 2

 This week, we’re taking a different direction and looking at some great Hispanic bloggers.
 (We try to offer up the occasional zinger here on Beyond Bylines.
 Proudly, this is one of them.)

-Beantown Cubanito is the blog of Cuban-American journalist and author Johnny Diaz.
+This blog is written by Cuban-American journalist and author Johnny Diaz.

-Diaz currently is a features reporter with the Sun Sentinel and formerly served as a media reporter with The Boston Globe.
-He also has authored five books, releasing Looking for Providence in May.
+Diaz currently writes for the New York Times.
+He has also worked as a features reporter with the Sun Sentinel and formerly served as a media reporter with The Boston Globe.
+He also has authored five books.

 I read with fascination Diaz’s piece on Miami’s Motown, which covers a film called “Deep City: The Birth of the Miami Sound” and talks about the “Caribbean-flavored” soul music that once defined South Florida music.